alastaira/MapMagicExtensions/README.md

 Simply download and copy to anywhere in your project's Assets folder.
 The new generator types will appear under the "Custom" menu option of the MapMagic editor window.

 # Examples
-The following graph has a 2/3 chance of creating desert, and a 1/3 chance of creating grasslands biome.
+The following graph has a 2/3 chance of creating desert, and a 1/3 chance of creating swamp biome.
 ![Chance](https://raw.githubusercontent.com/alastaira/MapMagicExtensions/master/Docs/MMX_chance.png)

-The following graph has an equal chance of each of the three generators being used to create the heightmap.
+The following graph has an equal chance of Constant, Noise, or Voronoi generators being used to create the heightmap.
 ![Pick](https://raw.githubusercontent.com/alastaira/MapMagicExtensions/master/Docs/MMX_pick.png)

 The following graph places a single cube on the terrain at coordinates somewhere between (300,120) and (400,150).